orta/Heuristics-for-vendoring-MIT-code/README.md

 1. **Let your package manager do it for you**.
 You're always doing this all the time.
 This works because the package manager includes the license file or references it in the package manifest.

-   Not all package managers ensure licensing info to be fair though, so even then you may need to _manually_ verify the license is referenced in their code (I used to use [danger-plugin-yarn](https://github.com/orta/danger-plugin-yarn) to highlight this)
+   Not all package managers ensure licensing info exists, so even then you may need to _manually_ verify the license is referenced in their code (I used to use [danger-plugin-yarn](https://github.com/orta/danger-plugin-yarn) to highlight this)

 2. **You are copying a few lines of code** or a function.
 Add a reference comment going back to the original: